ubiqsecurity/ubiq-java/README.md

 final byte[] tweak = null;

 UbiqCredentials ubiqCredentials = UbiqFactory.readCredentialsFromFile("path/to/file", "default");
-UbiqFPEEncryptDecrypt ubiqEncryptDecrypt = new UbiqFPEEncryptDecrypt(ubiqCredentials);
+UbiqStructuredEncryptDecrypt ubiqEncryptDecrypt = new UbiqStructuredEncryptDecrypt(ubiqCredentials);
 String[] ct_arr = ubiqEncryptDecrypt.encryptForSearch(dataset_name, plainText, tweak);
 ```

 Additional information on how to use these datasets in your own applications is available by contacting
 Ubiq.
-You may also view some use-cases implemented in the unit test [UbiqFPEEncryptTest.java] and the sample application [UbiqSampleFPE.java] source code
+You may also view some use-cases implemented in the unit test [UbiqStructuredEncryptTest.java] and the sample application [UbiqSampleStructured.java] source code

 ### Configuration File